jbeck018/howlerops/legal/PRIVACY_POLICY.md

 **Effective Date**: January 1, 2025

-By using SQL Studio, you acknowledge that you have read and understood this Privacy Policy.
+By using Howlerops, you acknowledge that you have read and understood this Privacy Policy.